AyanavaN/voice_home_automation/README.md

 pip install -r requirements.txt

-then execute the new2 pythen file.
+then execute the new2 python file.

 if you are on a raspberry pi you can un-comment the GPIO part.